fb pixel

 Given that tramadol does not have anti-inflammatory properties, it does not reduce swelling.
 If you are dealing with significant inflammation, ibuprofen or another NSAID should be used alongside tramadol to manage both the pain and the swelling effectively.

-Tramadol vs. Ibuprofen 800: Which Is Better for Pain?
+Tramadol vs. Ibuprofen 800 mg: Which Is Better for Pain?

 Potential Side Effects of Tramadol and Ibuprofen

-Both tramadol and ibuprofen can cause side effects, especially when used together.
-Common side effects include:
+Both tramadol and ibuprofen can cause side effects on their own, and the risk can increase when they are used together.

 Interactions with Other Medications